linkerd/linkerd/linkerd/docs/interpreter.md

 Key | Default Value | Description
 --- | ------------- | -----------
-dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd.
+experimental | _required_ | Because the http version is still considered experimental, you must set this to `true` to use it. dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd.